Skip to main content

 </services>

-The binding attribute contains the "" value that must match the name of the <customBinding> file section that registers the character encoding.
+The binding attribute includes the "customBinding" value that must match the name of the <customBinding> file section that registers the character encoding.

-The bindingConfiguration attribute contains the name of the registered character encoding.
-Must match the value of the <binding> element’s name attribute specified on the previous step.
+The bindingConfiguration attribute includes the name of the registered character encoding.
+Must match the value of the <binding> element's name attribute specified on the previous step.
+For this example, bindingConfiguration="ISO88591Encoding".

-1. Add the <location> element that defines the relative path and access permissions to the web service to the ..\Terrasoft.WebApp\Web.config file.
+3. Add the <location> element to the root <configuration> section after the <appSettings> element.
+The <location> element defines the relative path and access permissions to the web service.

 ..\Terrasoft.WebApp\Web.config file